Consensys/linea-attestation-registry/contracts/README.md

 ### Verify with arguments

-Change the arguments you want to use fpr the verify action in `contracts/script/arguments.ts`, then run:
+Change the arguments you want to use for the verify action in `contracts/script/arguments.ts`, then run:

 ```
 npx hardhat verify --network NETWORK_NAME CONTRACT_ADDRESS --constructor-args contracts/script/arguments.ts